0x9ef/go-maps/readme.md

 ```

 ### GetOk
-We can get a key and identifier if this key was found.
+We can get a value and identifier if a record was found.
 ```go
 m := maps.NewDefaultMap[string, int]()
 val, ok := m.GetOk("one")